kheller18/data-structures-algorithms/questions/dataStructures.md

         + The B-tree approach is also used by the majority of servers.

 35. Define Segment Tree data structure and its applications.
-    + `Segment Tree`: is a binary tree that is used to store intervals or segments.
+    + `Segment Tree`: a binary tree that is used to store intervals or segments.
 The Segment Tree is made up of nodes that represent intervals.
 Segment Tree is used when there are multiple range queries on an array and changes to array elements.
       + The segment tree of array `A[7]` will look like this:
         ![segment tree](../images/data-structures/segment_tree.png)
       + Following are key operations performed on the Segment tree data structure:
-        + `Building Tree`: In this step, we create the structure and initialize the segment tree variable.
+        + `Building Tree`: we create the structure and initialize the segment tree variable.
-        + `Updating the Tree`: In this step, we change the tree by updating the array value at a point or over an interval.
+        + `Updating the Tree`: we change the tree by updating the array value at a point or over an interval.
-        + `Querying Tree`: This operation can be used to run a range query on the array.
+        + `Querying Tree`: used to run a range query on the array.
       + Following are real-time applications for Segment Tree:
         + Used to efficiently list all pairs of intersecting rectangles from a list of rectangles in the plane.
         + The segment tree has become popular for use in pattern recognition and image processing.